Heralded Linear Optical Generation of Dicke States: Conclusions

 \section{Conclusions}

-We have introduced a linear-optical heralded scheme for generating Dicke states within the linear quantum graph picture, overcoming the limitations of postselected approaches.
-By encoding the inherent permutation symmetry of Dicke states into graph structures, we substantially simplify the design problem and obtain systematic heralded schemes.
-Our result is compatible with current photonic technologies. with significantly higher success probabilities above detector dark-count levels.
-To our knowledge, no prior heralded linear optical scheme for generating Dicke states with feedforward has been reported.
+In this work, we have introduced a linear-optical heralded scheme for generating arbitrary Dicke states $|D^k_n\rangle$ within the linear quantum graph (LQG) framework.
+By embedding the permutation symmetry of Dicke states directly into the graph structure, we reduce the complexity of constructing suitable sculpting operators and provide a systematic pathway toward scalable implementations.
+The resulting scheme can be translated into linear optical circuits using standard components, making it compatible with existing photonic quantum technologies.
+To our knowledge, no prior heralded linear optical scheme for generating Dicke states has been reported.

-The intrinsic robustness of Dicke states to particle loss indicates the possibility of developing loss-tolerant or application-optimized variants tailored to quantum networking, distributed sensing, and photonic variational algorithms.
-These directions position our scheme as a stepping stone toward practical multi-photon resource generation in future quantum technologies.
-Our work also highlights the usefulness of the LQG framework for discovering heralded entanglement generation schemes.
-Future research extends this approach to other highly symmetric and practically relevant resource states, including families of stabilizer states and absolutely maximally entangled states.
+We briefly compare our heralded approach with post-selected schemes for generating Dicke states.
+Post-selected methods typically require fewer photons and can achieve higher success probabilities, as they do not impose heralding constraints.
+However, such schemes are inherently destructive: the measurements used to identify successful events consume the generated state, preventing its use in subsequent quantum information processing tasks.
+In contrast, heralded schemes trade reduced success probability for the ability to prepare the target entangled state as a usable resource.
+This distinction is particularly relevant for applications in quantum networking and distributed quantum protocols, where the availability of the generated state is essential.

+We also comment on the effect of optical loss in realistic implementations.
+Losses may arise from imperfect optical components and detector inefficiencies in both system and ancillary modes.
+In a heralded protocol such as ours, photon loss primarily reduces the overall success probability and heralding rate, since loss events lead to failure of the required detection pattern.
+Importantly, because successful state generation is conditioned on specific heralding outcomes, loss does not introduce false-positive events but instead decreases the rate of valid state preparation.
+A detailed quantitative analysis of loss effects, including mode-dependent transmission and detector efficiencies, is left for future work.

+Finally, we comment on the role of nonlinear interactions.
+Strong light–matter interfaces, such as those realized in cavity or waveguide QED systems, could in principle enable more deterministic generation of multipartite entangled states and thereby enhance generation rates.
+However, such approaches rely on fundamentally different physical platforms and typically introduce additional sources of noise and experimental complexity.
+In contrast, the present scheme operates entirely within linear optics, where probabilistic generation combined with heralding provides a practical and scalable pathway using current photonic technologies.

+Overall, our results highlight the usefulness of the LQG framework for the heralded generation of Dicke states using linear optics.
+We anticipate that this approach can be extended to other classes of multipartite entangled states and may serve as a useful tool for the design of photonic quantum networks and distributed quantum information protocols.